lauren-lizzy-levine/2022SegmentationST/README.md

+# Repository Notes

+This repository contains code used for a submission the the SIGMORPHON 2022 Shared Task on Morpheme Segmentation.
+The full readme for the shared task is listed below this notes section.
+All python files in the main directory of this repository are added scripts for the subtask of word-level morpheme segmentation.
+There is also a requirements.txt file with the packages need to run the python scripts.
+The configuration for the scipts is currently hard coded.
+Open and modify that file paths and language names as neceaasy.
+Below are descriptions of each of the included python files:

+### feature_extraction.py
+Creates .txt file of character aligned feature vectors for a given data file.
+Character aligned feature vectors are printed one character based feature vector per line.

+### created_augmented_train.py
+Creates new data file combining the training data/dev from one language with the training/dev data of other languages for specified morphological categories.

+### seq2seq.py
+Trains and saves a model for a given set of training data.
+Requires alteration to include features.

+### decoder.py
+Loads a given model and uses it to make predictions on a given data file.
+The predictions are saved to a separate file.
+Requires alteration to include features.

+See the evaluation directory for a description on how to use the provided evaluation script on the prediction file saved from the decoder.

 # SIGMORPHON 2022 Shared Task on Morpheme Segmentation

 Morphemes (prefixes, suffixes, root words) are linguistic descriptions, defined as the smallest meaningful unit of words.
 Our proposed shared task is morpheme